NicosNicolaou16/Ink_Api_Compose/README.md

 options to select colors and erase the drawing.
 After generating the APKs (my daughter also saw it), I installed the app on their tablet, and they started drawing right away.

-# Here’s a list of features you could highlight for the app:
+# Here’s a list of features to highlight for the app

 - Color Selection: Allows users to choose from a variety of colors for drawing.
 - Erase Tool: Provides the option to erase any part of the drawing.